Murihiku Regeneration Structure

 - To work together to unblock barriers and constraints.

-- To be action-orientated and represent the interests of future generations now.
+- To be action-oriented and represent the interests of future generations now.

 - To be the point for strategic dialogue and debate on barriers and implications for transition planning.

-- To take projects and priorities identified by Hapū and Rūnanga and actively champion them.
+- To take projects and priorities identified by interested Hapū and Rūnanga and actively champion them.

 Priority Workstreams